ProvableHQ/leo/documentation/language/libraries.md

 ## Name Resolution and Path Precedence

-When a library dependency and a local submodule share the same name, paths beginning with that name resolve to the **library** first.
-For example, if your project declares a library dependency called `foo` and also has a local submodule `src/foo.leo`, then `foo::bar` refers to the item `bar` from the library, not from the submodule.
+When a library dependency and local submodule have the same name, paths with that name resolve to the **library** first.
+For example, assume that a library dependency is named `foo` and a local submodule is `src/foo.leo`.
+In this case, `foo::bar` refers to `bar` in the library, not the submodule.

 :::note
 Explicit disambiguation using absolute paths (similar to Rust's `crate::foo::…` for local modules) is planned for a future release.